All You Need To Know About Composting & How To Make Yours

 In so many ways, compost helps promote healthier plant growth

-It helps to balance soil density, soil PH, and serves as a sponge for water.
+It helps to balance soil density, and soil PH and serves as a sponge for water.

 For soils that are too dense, compost loosens up the soil whereas, in compost that is too loose, it helps clump the soil.